Aaryan-Ajith-Dev/Quantum-Algorithms/README.md

 ### Notes
 The combined state of the system is stored directly as a tensor product without any additional optimizations.
-The operations on the system are implemented from scratch via matrix multiplications and may take time.
+The operations on the system are implemented from scratch via matrix multiplications and may take time for larger quantum systems.

 ## Reference for Modular Multiplication
+Test_Mult.py from:
 https://github.com/tiagomsleao/ShorAlgQiskit/tree/master